lcouper/CocciGenomics/Scripts/README.md

 grep -v "^#" VCF_Biallelic.vcf|wc -l
 *Here, 8935 SNPs remained*

-### 15. Generate genotype matrix
+### 16. Generate genotype matrix

-Done using vcftools.
-Outputs 3 files: ‘.012’ contains the genotypes of each individual on a separate line (with 0, 1, 2 denoting the number of non-reference alleles at the site), ‘.ind’ lists the individuals included in the main file, ‘.pos’ details the site location included in the main file.
+Software used: bio/vcftools/0.1.16-gcc-11.4.0
+Scriptname: genotypematx.sh
+Relevant snippet:

 ```
 vcftools --012 --vcf Filtered_Sorted_VCFFILE_SJV_Genomes.vcf --out SJV_genotype_matr
 ```
+*Note, this command outputs 3 files: ‘.012’ contains the genotypes of each individual on a separate line (with 0, 1, 2 denoting the number of non-reference alleles at the site), ‘.ind’ lists the individuals included in the main file, ‘.pos’ details the site location included in the main file.*

 ## Additional downstream steps of interest: